calvous/Surface-Fakedev/README.md

 This will create
 1. a cronjob in "/etc/cron.d/power-status running every minute
 2. copies the file "pwr-cron.sh" to "/sbin" execed by cron
-3. copies the file "power-status.ph" to "/usr/bin/" which will be execed by "pwr-cron.sh"
+3. copies the file "power-status.py" to "/usr/bin/" which will be execed by "pwr-cron.sh"
 The install script will ask for the # of batteries installed in your surface system.
 1 or 2 are supported.
 The "pwr-cron.sh" script will create the directories "/etc/fakedev/power_supply/BAT1" BAT2 (if 2 batteries)